bkil/freedom-fighters/en/content/independent-forum.md

 ### reddit.com

 * https://www.reddit.com/
-* Filling of Google reCAPTCHA may be required before submitting posts
+* Filling of Google reCAPTCHA may be required before actions such as submitting posts
 * browsing is DDoS protected by Cloudflare & hCAPTCHA
 * API after payment